torch2424/wasm-by-example/examples/reading-and-writing-graphics/reading-and-writing-graphics.rust.pt-br.md

       getLightValue()
     );

-    // Create a Uint8Array to give us access to Wasm Memory const wasmByteMemoryArray = new Uint8Array(rustWasm.memory.buffer);

     // Pull out the RGBA values from Wasm memory
     // Starting at the memory index of out output buffer (given by our pointer)
     // 20 * 20 * 4 = checkboard max X * checkerboard max Y * number of pixel properties (R,G.B,A)